Emik123dsa/pinguin-starter-kit/frontend/libs/storage/README.md

-# memory-storage
+# storage

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test memory-storage` to execute the unit tests.
+Run `nx test storage` to execute the unit tests.